 - High blood pressure

-If you recognize multiple symptoms from this list, schedule a consultation with Dr. Groth right away for a diagnosis and treatment plan.
+If you recognize multiple symptoms from this list, schedule a consultation with Dr. Groth right away for a screening.

 Learn more about

 Options for Treating Sleep Apnea

 Minor cases of obstructive sleep apnea can often be resolved with healthy lifestyle adjustments.
 CPAP (Continuous Positive Airway Pressure) machines are another common treatment option, which use a steady stream of air to keep the tissues of your mouth and throat from relaxing during sleep.